 Health officials have traced a COVID-19 outbreak this week at a long-term care residential facility in Independence to an asymptomatic staff member.

-“After investigation, we were able to determine that the likely source of the outbreak could be traced to one asymptomatic staff member, and our safeguards did not appear to fail,” Shaffer said in a release.
+“After investigation, we were able to determine that the likely source of the outbreak could be traced to one asymptomatic staff member, and our safeguards did not appear to fail,” Shaffer said in a release Thursday.
 “No symptoms had been reported for the previous two weeks or more leading up to the day the individual reported symptoms.”

-The Groves has notified staff, residents and family of the situation, and Shaffer said she defends the staff’s work during the whole pandemic.
+The Groves has notified all staff, residents and family of the situation, and Shaffer said she defends the staff’s work during the whole pandemic.

 The city of Independence says it is working with The Groves and the Jackson County and state health departments for additional testing needs.
-Mayor Eileen Weir the outbreak is a reminder to remain consistent with basic public health precautions even as restrictions start to ease around the state and country.
+Mayor Eileen Weir the outbreak is reminder to remain consistent with basic public health precautions even as restrictions start to ease around the state and country.